luancaius/geotab-development-assessment/README.md

 3. Reliability & Quality

 It's possible that there are existing bugs within this solution - make sure to fix those as well.

+---

+# Code changes:
+* Added 2 layers, one for services and another for providers.
+* Added interfaces and DI for tests and mocks.
+* Fixed bug with categories and number of jokes.
+* Changed the follow in order to increase maintainance.
+* Changed methods to async.

+# Next steps:
+1. Add a RESTFUL API without changing the service layer
+2. Add unit tests for service and provider layers
+3. Add integration tests to UI layer.